-I was nine or 10 years old when “NBA Street Series: Ankle Breakers Volume 1” came out.
+I was nine years old when “NBA Street Series: Ankle Breakers Volume 1” came out.

 Hosted by Stephon Marbury, this hour-long DVD celebrated the League’s best ball handlers with montages of their most disrespectful highlights.
 It was basically a set of mixtapes strung together, featuring some additional commentary from past and present players.